-Students in the Certificate III in Early Childhood Education and Care are required to participate in 360 hours of practical work placement within an accredited early childhood education and care service.
+Students in the Diploma of Early Childhood Education and Care are required to participate in 360 hours of practical work placement within an accredited early childhood education and care service.

 All students are required to maintain a work placement log book in order to record their worked hours and the age groups care was provided for.

 A student who is already working in the early childhood sector as an educator in centre based or family day care are encouraged to use their existing workplace to complete these practical placement hours providing it meets the requirement’s necessary to conduct an assessment.